Majoramari/Majoramari/README.md

 Welcome to my GitHub profile!
 Here's a little about me:

-- 🧑🏻‍💻 I have over 4 years of experience in web development.
+- 🧑🏻‍💻 I have ~4 years of experience in web development.
 - 🎖️ My nickname is MajorAmari.
 - 💬 I was a Graphic Designer & Video Editor